 Lazaretto sold nearly as many vinyl copies as it did CDs (42K) or digital copies (57K).
 The album sold more vinyl copies this week than any other album has for the year-to-date.
 Arctic Monkeys's AM is in second place for the year-to-date with sales of 23K vinyl copies.
 Beck's Morning Phase is third (21K).

 White's previous album, Blunderbuss, sold 34K vinyl copies in all of 2012.
 It was that year's top-selling vinyl album.

-Nielsen SoundScan's running list of the best-selling albums in its history includes five that have rung up big vinyl numbers.
-They are the Beatles's Abbey Road (212K vinyl copies in the Nielsen SoundScan era), Pink Floyd's The Dark Side Of The Moon (105K), Pearl Jam's Vitalogy (93K), U2's Achtung Baby (76K) and Michael Jackson's Thriller (73K).
+The Lion King soundtrack has sold 1,043,000 vinyl copies, more than any other album on Nielsen SoundScan's running list of the best-selling overall albums in its history.
+It is followed by the Beatles's Abbey Road (212K vinyl copies in the Nielsen SoundScan era), Pink Floyd's The Dark Side Of The Moon (105K), Pearl Jam's Vitalogy (93K), U2's Achtung Baby (76K) and Michael Jackson's Thriller (73K).

 Other albums not on that list but with high vinyl totals include Bon Iver's For Emma Forever Ago (95K) and Mumford & Sons's Sigh No More (93K).

 Lazaretto is White's second solo album.
 Both have entered The Billboard 200 at #1.
 His first solo album, Blunderbuss, debuted at #1 in April 2012 and went on to receive a Grammy nomination as Album of the Year.
 (Both albums sold 138K copies in their first week, a striking show of consistency.)

 White is the first artist with that surname to land two #1 albums.
 Barry White (no relation) had one: 1974's Can't Get Enough.